rwilliams/jrubywiki/C-Extension-Alternatives.md

 Please add to this list with your findings.

-*Note that the [JRuby-Lint][] gem parses the contents of this page to use for its Ruby gem checker.
-In order for JRuby-Lint to use the information, please adhere to the `* gem_name - instructions` format.*
+*Note that the [JRuby-Lint][] gem parses the contents of the list above to use for its Ruby gem checker.
+In order for JRuby-Lint to use the information, please adhere to the `gem_name - instructions` format.*

 [RDiscount]: https://github.com/rtomayko/rdiscount
 [Maruku]:https://github.com/nex3/maruku